 For a military member who started service before December 31, 2017 and decided to opt in to the new BRS, they would become subject to the lower defined benefit payout percentage of 2.0 percent, the government would have then begun initiating a Service Automatic Contribution of 1 percent of their pay into the member’s TSP, and finally, if the servicemember elected to make contributions to the TSP, the election would have been matched up to an additional 4% of their pay.
-Notably, unlike members who are automatically enrolled in the BRS, those who choose to opt in to the BRS are not automatically enrolled to make TSP contributions, and must manually elect their own personal contributions on the TSP.gov website.
+Notably, unlike servicemembers who are automatically enrolled in the BRS, those who choose to opt in to the BRS are not automatically enrolled to make TSP contributions, and must manually elect their own personal contributions on the TSP.gov website.

 Servicemembers also have the option to cancel their personal TSP contributions at any time.
 Even though matching contributions will stop once the member stops contributing, the 1% Service Automatic Contributions will continue to be made.
 Additionally, for members who entered the service on or after January 1, 2018, if TSP contributions are not being made at the end of any given year, the member will be automatically reenrolled at the same default 3% contribution level in January of the following year.
 And while a servicemember is given a short window to request a refund of automatic contributions made after initial enrollment into the TSP, they are not permitted a refund of contributions made due to automatic reenrollment once they elect to stop contributions.
 Therefore, if a servicemember wants to permanently opt out of making TSP contributions, they will need to stop automatic contributions every year before they start.

-It’s important to note that new members of the Reserve need to be particularly careful with their TSP contributions, especially if they’re contributing to outside employer retirement plans.
+It's important to note that new servicemembers of the Reserve need to be particularly careful with their TSP contributions, especially if they’re contributing to outside employer retirement plans.
 A TSP and a civilian employer-sponsored qualified plan like a 401(k) share the same Section 402(g) annual contribution limit per person.
 This means that a servicemember under 50 years of age cannot contribute more than the annual addition limit of $19,000 across both accounts in any given calendar year (with the exception of those serving in combat zones).
-While this doesn’t impact most active-duty members with one job, it is important to note for servicemembers who transition from the military in any given year, as well as members of the Guard and Reserves, as they often have access to other retirement plans through their full-time civilian jobs.
+While this doesn’t impact most active-duty servicemembers with one job, it is important to note for servicemembers who transition from the military in any given year, as well as members of the Guard and Reserves, as they often have access to other retirement plans through their full-time civilian jobs.

 While the TSP system will not allow a servicemember to contribute over the maximum annual limit to the TSP, it does not have insight into any other retirement accounts the servicemember may have.
 If a servicemember reaches their annual addition limit because of contributions made to other qualified retirement plans before the final pay date of the year, they risk losing out on matching contributions made to the TSP.
-Junior military members should also consider having their contributions automatically directed into a Roth TSP account, as this could be more advantageous to them as their salary rises and they subsequently move into higher tax brackets.
+Junior servicemembers should also consider having their contributions automatically directed into a Roth TSP account, as this could be more advantageous to them as their salary rises and they subsequently move into higher tax brackets.